vyos/vyos-documentation/docs/index.rst

 ###############

 .. grid:: 3
    :gutter: 2

    .. grid-item-card:: Get / Build VyOS

       Quickly :ref:`Build<contributing/build-vyos:build vyos>` your own Image or take a look at how to :ref:`download<installation/install:download>` a free or supported version.

    .. grid-item-card:: Install VyOS

-      Read about how to install VyOS on :ref:`Bare Metal<installation/install:installation>` or in a :ref:`Virtual Environment<installation/virtual/index:running vyos in virtual environments>` and how to use an image with the usual :ref:`cloud<installation/cloud/index:running VyOS in Cloud Environments>` providers
+      Read about how to install VyOS on :ref:`Bare Metal<installation/install:installation>` or in a :ref:`Virtual Environment<installation/virtual/index:Virtual Environments>` and
+      how to use an image with the usual :ref:`cloud<installation/cloud/index:Cloud Environments>` providers

    .. grid-item-card:: Configuration and Operation